Follicle-stimulating hormone: Structure

 FSH is a 35.5 kDa glycoprotein heterodimer, consisting of two polypeptide units, alpha and beta.
 Its structure is similar to those of luteinizing hormone (LH), thyroid-stimulating hormone (TSH), and human chorionic gonadotropin (hCG).
 The alpha subunits of the glycoproteins LH, FSH, TSH, and hCG are identical and consist of 96 amino acids, while the beta subunits vary.
 Both subunits are required for biological activity.
 FSH has a beta subunit of 111 amino acids (FSH β), which confers its specific biologic action, and is responsible for interaction with the follicle-stimulating hormone receptor.
 The sugar portion of the hormone is covalently bonded to asparagine, and is composed of N-acetylgalactosamine, mannose, N-acetylglucosamine, galactose, and sialic acid.

 Genes

 In humans, the gene for the alpha subunit is located at cytogenetic location 6q14.3.
 It is expressed in two cell types, most notably the basophils of the anterior pituitary.
 The gene for the FSH beta subunit is located on chromosome 11p13, and is expressed in gonadotropes of the pituitary cells, controlled by GnRH, inhibited by inhibin, and enhanced by activin.

-Activity/functions
+Activity and functions

 FSH regulates the development, growth, pubertal maturation and reproductive processes of the human body.